Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of Shi ( ): type

-\begin{lemma} Let $S$ be a quasi-antichain of $\Delta^{+}$ with length $n-k$.
+\begin{lemma} Let $S$ be a quasi-antichain of $\Delta^{+}$ with size $n-k$.
 Let $p$ be a large prime, then

-\end{lemma} \begin{proof} For convenience, we call the classes from $1$ to $(p-1)/2$, both included, the right half of the circle.
-Similarly, we call the classes from $(p+1)/2$ to $p-1$, both included, the left half of the circle.
-By definition of $\pi^{\pm}(S)$, besides some additional restrictions which will be studied case by case below, we should place its $2k$ ordered parts on the circle such that the restrictions (a-c) are met.
-Namely, we should always place the $2k$ ordered parts of $\pi^{\pm}(S)$ on the circle such that \begin{itemize} \item[$\bullet$] each ordered part should be placed consecutively and clockwise on the circle, and there should be no overlapping among them; \item[$\bullet$] each ordered part should be placed entirely on the right half, or entirely on the left half; if an ordered part is placed on the right half, then its negative should be placed on the left half according to (a). \end{itemize} Since an allowable placement of the right half gives an allowable placement of the left half, we can focus on what happens only on the right half.
-Thus, it boils down to put the $k$ essentially different ordered parts there, with each part a choice of sign.
-Now let us discuss the further restrictions case by case.
+\end{lemma} \begin{proof} For convenience, we call the classes from $1$ to $(p-1)/2$ (resp., from $(p+1)/2$ to $p-1$), both included, the \emph{right half} (resp. \emph{left half}) of the circle.
+By the definition of $\pi^{\pm}(S)$, $f(S)$ equals to the number of ways of placing the $2k$ ordered parts of $\pi^{\pm}(S)$ on the circle such that (a-c) are met.
+Namely, we should place them on the circle such that \begin{itemize} \item[$\bullet$] each ordered part is consecutive and clockwise; and there is no overlapping; \item[$\bullet$] each ordered part is either entirely on the right half or entirely on the left half; if it is on the right half, then its negative is on the left half according to (a). \end{itemize} Thus we can focus on what happens only on the right half, and it boils down to put the $k$ essentially different ordered parts there, with each part a choice of sign.